A Scrumptious and Spicy Vegetarian Snack for Adults!

 - 1/2 cup popcorn kernels, (I prefer Orville Redenbacher's; no kernels are left unpopped!)

 - 1/2 cup Parmesan cheese

 - Heat peanut oil in a large pot or stove-top kettle corn popper over medium heat.

-- Add the popcorn kernels to the pot and cover with a lid.
+- Add the popcorn kernels to the pot and cover it with a lid.

 - Pour the popped popcorn into a large bowl.

-- Heat the butter, crushed garlic and diced jalapenos in a small saucepan.
-Cook over medium-low heat about 1 minute, just long enough to melt the butter and to slightly soften the garlic and peppers, allowing the flavors to blend together.
+- Heat the butter, crushed garlic, and diced jalapenos in a small saucepan.
+Cook over medium-low heat for about 1 minute, just long enough to melt the butter and slightly soften the garlic and peppers, allowing the flavors to blend together.

 © 2013 Corrinna Johnson